pauldotknopf/pauldotknopf.github.io/posts/2018-11-09-give-ubuntu-darch-a-quick-ride-in-a-virtual-machine.md

 sudo darch stage upload custom --force
 ```

-After running these commands, you can now restart your VM to boot into a fresh Ubuntu image.
+After running these commands, you can now restart your VM and boot into a fresh Ubuntu image.

 **TADA!!**